mingyuchoo/Tideflow-md-to-pdf/src-tauri/content/tideflow.typ

 // Render markdown content with explicit outline suppression
 #show outline: none

+// Define fallback helpers at top-level so we don't need to pass them as
+// keyword arguments into #render (some cmarker versions reject unexpected
+// keyword arguments).
+These are safe defaults; the Rust preprocessor may
+// still inject label/anchor markup directly into the markdown.
+#let anchor = (id => none)
+#let image = (path, alt: none, ..n) => builtin-image(path, alt: alt, ..n)

 #render(md_content,
   html: (
     // Handle <img src width data-align> so we can control size and alignment